KyroDB/KyroDB/README.md

 - NDCG@10 quality metrics for cache admission validation
 - Memory profiling with jemalloc integration

-**Key Achievement**: Hybrid Semantic Cache achieves 45.1% hit rate (2.18x over 20.7% LRU baseline) while caching 5.6x more diverse documents.
+**Key Direction**: The Hybrid Semantic Cache is the primary lever for long-term read performance, with a clear goal of achieving 70%+ hit rates on realistic RAG workloads through tuning, algorithmic improvements, and architectural refinements.

 ### Phase 0 Weeks 17-20 (Current Focus)
-- Scale validation from 6 minutes to 1 hour sustained load
+- Performance tuning of the cache layer and three-tier architecture
-- Tune cache parameters (threshold, capacity, training frequency) for 75%+ hit rate target
+- Validation and load testing under realistic RAG scenarios
-- Performance optimization: hot path profiling, SIMD vectorization
+- Instrumentation and observability for long-term cache behavior
-- Integration testing under concurrent load
+- Preparing the system for future phases targeting sustained 70%+ cache hit rates

 ## Configuration